 (CNN) — If you're planning to travel to the Netherlands, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 The Netherlands introduced a strict lockdown in December 2020, following a rapid rise in Covid-19 cases.
 The country's first night time curfew since World War II was brought in in January, leading to rioting in major cities.
+The Netherlands entered another strict lockdown on December 19 due to yet another increase in coronavirus infections.

 What's on offer